 If your company uses a chatbot to handle Facebook Direct Message (DM) conversations, there are three parties involved in one conversation: you, your customer, and the bot.

-The handover protocol takes care of who controls the conversation.
-This ensures that the bot won’t send messages while you were planning to send a message of your own, and that you won’t get distracted by conversations you won’t need to act on.
+Conversation routing takes care of who controls the conversation.
+This ensures that the bot won’t send messages while you were planning to send a message of your own, and in Engage we ensure that you won’t get distracted by conversations controlled by a bot.

-Configuring your chatbot and Facebook Page for handover protocol
+Configuring your Facebook Page and chatbot for conversation routing

 Configuring your Facebook Page